garden-io/garden/docs/overview/use-cases.md

 …this use case might be for you.

 Smart caching will also help speed up pipelines for projects with a lot of tests.
-In fact, one the teams using Garden is able to end-to-end test a stack of 130+ services, hundreds of times a day, thanks to Garden’s caching.
+In fact, [one team using Garden](https://garden.io/blog/testing-microservices) is able to end-to-end test a stack of 130+ services, hundreds of times a day, thanks to Garden’s caching.

 ## Production-like developer environments